ShyamaleeT/Glaucoma-Detection-with-Retinal-Fundus-Images-Using-Segmentation-and-Classification/README.md

 Link to the paper:- https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9754171

-2. Attention U-Net for Glaucoma Identification Using Fundus Image Segmentation - This study proposes attention UNet models with three Convolutional Neural Networks (CNNs) architectures, namely Inception-v3, Visual Geometry Group 19 (VGG19), Residual Neural Network 50 (ResNet50) to segment fundus images.
+2. Attention U-Net for Glaucoma Identification Using Fundus Image Segmentation - This study proposes attention UNet models with three Convolutional Neural Networks (CNNs) architectures, namely Inception-v3, Visual Geometry Group 19 (VGG19), Residual Neural Network 50 (ResNet50) to segment fundus images.

 Link to the paper:- https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9765303

 3. Glaucoma Detection with Retinal Fundus Images Using Segmentation and Classification - This study proposes a computational model to segment and classify retinal fundus images for glaucoma detection.
-Different data augmentation techniques were applied to refrain overfitting while employing several data pre-processing approaches to improve the image quality and achieve high accuracy.
-The segmentation models are based on an attention U-Net with separate three Convolutional Neural Networks (CNNs) backbones: Inception-v3, Visual Geometry Group19 (VGG19), and Residual Neural Network 50 (ResNet50).
-The classification models are also employing a modified version of the above three CNN architectures.
+Different data augmentation techniques were applied to refrain overfitting while employing several data pre-processing approaches to improve the image quality and achieve high accuracy.
+The segmentation models are based on an attention U-Net with separate three Convolutional Neural Networks (CNNs) backbones: Inception-v3, Visual Geometry Group19 (VGG19), and Residual Neural Network 50 (ResNet50).
+The classification models are also employing a modified version of the above three CNN architectures.

 Datasets